-Will My Medical Malpractice Case Be Heard in State or Federal Court (And Does It Matter)?
+Will My Medical Malpractice Case Be a State or Federal Case?

 Where your medical malpractice case is heard can make a big difference in the outcome.
 Most medical malpractice claims are heard in state court.
 Here in Cleveland, that means a local jury with an elected judge who is accountable to the people.
 But some cases may instead be heard in federal court, where judges are not elected–they are appointed by the President of the United States–and juries are often drawn from a much wider geographic area.